 Types of car jack

-There are classifications of car jack, for example, according to the speed of work or functionality: bottle or sliding hydraulic jack, air, telescopic and other lifting devices of jack type.
+There are different types of car jacks, for example, Hydraulic jack, Rolling jack, Mechanical jacks, according to the speed of work or functionality, bottle or sliding hydraulic jack, air, telescopic and other lifting devices of jack type.
 Let’s consider them closer.

 Hydraulic jack is a very useful tool for the car owner.
 The presence of such a device will simplify the process of wheel replacing, carrying out of small car repairs.
 It is a device for lifting cargo to a certain height.